torvalds/linux/Documentation/filesystems/overlayfs.rst

 mount, so to support storing an effective whiteout file in an overlayfs mount an alternative form of whiteout is supported.
-This form is a regular, zero-size file with the "overlay.whiteout" xattr set, inside a directory with the "overlay.whiteouts" xattr set.
-Such whiteouts are never created by overlayfs, but can be used by userspace tools (like containers) that generate lower layers.
+This form is a regular, zero-size file with the "overlay.whiteout" xattr set, inside a directory with the "overlay.opaque" xattr set to "x" (see `whiteouts and opaque directories`_).
+These alternative whiteouts are never created by overlayfs, but can be used by userspace tools (like containers) that generate lower layers.
 These alternative whiteouts can be escaped using the standard xattr escape mechanism in order to properly nest to any depth.